 The output will be a set of practical proposals for how arbitration can better serve the technology and life sciences industries and others in resolving their technology-related disputes — and to assist rights-holders in protecting their IP rights — more efficiently and effectively through arbitration.

-The other distinguished members of the Working Group are:
+The other distinguished members of the Global Working Group are:

 Ethan Berghoff, Baxter International